jazzyxgee/hitokombucha/README.md

 # Hi! to Kombucha
-We are Hi! to Kombucha.
+We are Hi! to Kombucha, a blog.
 We cover topics about kombucha, gardening, and healthy foods and environments.

 # Link to our website
 https://www.hitokombucha.com/